The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Indexing Complex Data

-QuadTrees and OctTrees are famous for indexing multi-dimensional data as they partition the space into quadrants and hypercubes, respectively.
-However, quadtrees and octTrees can have high depth $O(n)$, and also provide poor update and search times in the worst case.
-Eppstein et al.~\cite{eppstein2005skip} combine a skiplist and a compressed quadtree to achieve a balanced structure that can be used to answer point queries, approximate range count, and approximate nearest-neighbor searching queries.
+{\bf The $k$-d Range Deterministic Skiplist (The $k$-d Range DSL)~\cite{lamoureux2005deterministic}.} This skiplist is designed for $k$-d range search.
+Its basic structure is similar to the 2-3-4 tree in Figure~\ref{fig:skiplist-tree}.
+In Dimension 1 of the 2-d Range DSL, a node contains the following entries: Minimum value of the subtree below, Maximum value of the subtree below, the right pointer, the low pointer, the data (only bottom level/leaf node contains data), the \textit{nextDim} pointer~\cite{lamoureux2005deterministic}.
+As there are multiple dimensions, the \textit{nextDim} pointer points to Dimension 2 of the subtree below this node~\cite{lamoureux2005deterministic}.

-\section{The Interval Skiplist}
+{\bf The Skip QuadTree~\cite{eppstein2005skip}.} QuadTrees index multi-dimensional data by partitioning the space into quadrants.
+Quadtrees are unbalanced and can have depth $O(n)$, and can have poor update and search times in the worst case.
+Eppstein et al.~\cite{eppstein2005skip} combine a skiplist and a compressed Quadtree to achieve a balanced structure that can be used to answer point queries, approximate range count, and approximate nearest-neighbor search queries.

-\begin{sloppypar} One important variant of the skiplist is the interval skiplist~\cite{hanson1991interval}.
-Given intervals $(a_1,b_1)$, $(a_2,b_2)$, $\cdots$, $(a_n,b_n)$ and a number $x$, we can find all the intervals that overlap the number $x$ using the interval skiplist in $O(log n + L)$ time complexity, where $n$ is the number of intervals and $L$ is the number of matching intervals. \end{sloppypar}
+\subsection{The Interval Skiplist}

+The interval skiplist~\cite{hanson1991interval} is another skiplist variant.
+Given $n$ intervals $(a_1,b_1)$, $(a_2,b_2)$, $\cdots$, $(a_n,b_n)$ and a number $x$, the interval skiplist returns all the intervals that overlap $x$ in $O(\log n + L)$ time, where $L$ is the number of matching intervals.
 Given an interval $I = (a, b)$, the interval skiplist places Nodes $a$ and $b$ into the skiplist.
 The interval skiplist places marker `I' to represent the interval on forward edges using containment and maximality rules~\cite{hanson1991interval}.
 A containment rule ensures that a marker `I' will be placed on a forward edge going from X to Y, if I contains interval (X,Y).
 A maximality rule ensures that there is no forward edge corresponding to an interval (X', Y') that lies within I and contains (X,Y).
 Moreover, a node X will have markers for all intervals I, if X $\in$ I.